 There are several concerns about what happens to cities that become home to particularly successful clusters.
 The first is around the impact of high rents on new businesses, who are competing with large corporates.

 A second concern involves inequality and whether local people can access the jobs being created on their doorstep.
 This is why it is so important to provide training in the skills they might need.
 It's an area where institutions such as universities can play a role in connecting young people to new job and training opportunities.

 A third concern is the impact that ‘tech ghettos’ can have on public services and public space.
 Openness and collaboration do not just happen.
 They require consistent planning and discussion between the institutions involved.

 The speedy growth of knowledge-based industries in cities risks creating ‘tech enclaves’, complete with dedicated transport and housing for tech and creative workers above a certain income.
 This means it is not just businesses that risk being priced out, but existing residents.
 As a result, we need to think about how benefits are distributed, and understand how everyone experiences the impact of a city’s changing economy.
 This is a big challenge, but starting with these 'innovation districts' can help us think about changes at a local level.

 Kat Hanna’s research interests include housing, technology and innovation.
 She is the author of Spaces to Think, a report on the geography of London's knowledge economy.

-Kat will speak at Going Global, the British Council's international higher education conference taking place in London from 22 May to 24 May 2017.
+Kat was a speaker at Going Global, the British Council's international higher education conference in 2017.